Cautions for Plug-n-Fire

 - Display a sign near the kiln that specifically warns everyone of how hot the kiln is.

-Keep Children & Animals Away From Kiln - Protect any children, animals, and unqualified adults (anyone who is not able to understand these cautions) that may be near the kiln.
+Keep Children & Animals Away From Kiln - Keep children, animals, and unqualified adults away from the kiln.

 PREFIRING CAUTIONS

-Kiln Wash Contains Silica - Long term exposure to silica dust could cause lung damage.
+Kiln Wash Contains Silica - Long-term exposure to silica dust can cause lung damage.

 Do Not Use Silica Sand - We recommend not using silica sand in the kiln (often used as a work support medium).

 - The silica can attack and reduce the life of the elements and thermocouples.
 (Details: At high temperatures, silica can combine with aluminum oxide to form compounds like aluminosilicates, which may attach to the elements' surface.
-This can degrade the protective oxide layer, increasing oxidation, corrosion, and reduced element life.
+This can degrade the protective oxide layer, increasing oxidation and corrosion, and reducing element life.
 Additionally, silica can potentially melt and adhere to the elements at high enough temperatures, further exacerbating the wear.)

 - We recommend alumina oxide or zirconia oxide sand.

-- If you use silica sand, keep the kiln clean by vacuuming after each load.
+- If you use silica sand, vacuum the kiln after each load.

-- Do not coat the undersides or sides of the shelves.
+- Do not coat the undersides or sides of shelves.

-- Do not apply kiln wash to the brick sides or element holders.
-(Damage to the elements could result).
+- Never apply kiln wash to brick sides or element holders, as this can damage the elements.

-- If you have a kiln sitter, put kiln wash on the cone supports (not the sensing rod) for accurate cone action.
+- If using a kiln sitter, apply kiln wash to the cone supports, but not the sensing rod, for accurate cone action.

-- Clean off the old wash and reapply new wash each time you fire or when it begins to chip away.
+- Remove old kiln wash and reapply before each firing or when it starts to chip.

-Never Fire Moist Greenware - Never load moist greenware or pots in your kiln.
+Never Fire Moist Greenware - Never load moist greenware or pots into the kiln.

-Do Not Fire Toxic, Flammable, or Unknown Materials - Plastics, organic materials, bakeable modeling clay, mothballs and a large variety of materials can decompose under heat causing the release of highly toxic fumes or rapid uncontrollable combustion.
+Do Not Fire Toxic, Flammable, or Unknown Materials - Avoid firing plastics, organic materials, bakeable modeling clay, mothballs, and other non-ceramic substances in the kiln.
+Many materials release toxic fumes or combust uncontrollably when heated.

-- Rocks, marbles, cement and other materials may explode under high temperatures.
+- Rocks, marbles, and cement can explode at high temperatures.

-- The kiln is not designed to be used for firing hazardous materials.
+- Kilns are not designed for hazardous materials.

 Do Not Fire Tempered Glass - Tempered glass can explode when fired.